 Be frank in your discussions remembering to mention any medications that you may be taking, especially if you are taking Aspirin or Aspirin related products as this may need to be ceased prior to surgery.
 A preoperative mammogram may be ordered to assess the quality of the breast tissue.

-Breast Reduction requires a general anaesthetic with a minimum of one night stay as an inpatient in Hospital.
+Breast Reduction requires a General Anaesthetic with a minimum of one night stay as an Inpatient in Hospital.
 You may prefer two or three nights in Hospital following this procedure.
 The surgery itself takes from two to three and a half hours.

-Complications in the short term include infection, which is treated with antibiotics and dressings and haematoma, or a collection of fluid under the skin which may need drainage.
+Complications in the short term include infection, which is treated with antibiotics and dressings, and haematoma, or a collection of fluid under the skin which may need drainage.

-Complications in the long term include wound breakdown from persistent infection, requiring continued antibiotics and dressings, thick or hypertrophic scar formation which may require surgical revision or injections, loss of the nipple requiring further grafting or nipple reconstruction, asymmetry and some long term loss of sensation of the nipple due to damage to the sensory nerves to that area.
+Complications in the long term include wound breakdown from persistent infection, requiring continued antibiotics and dressings; thick or hypertrophic scar formation, which may require surgical revision or injections; loss of the nipple, requiring further grafting or nipple reconstruction; asymmetry; and some long-term loss of sensation of the nipple due to damage to the sensory nerves to that area.

 After discharge from the Hospital, you will be required to attend our rooms on a regular basis for checking of dressings and removal of sutures.
-Sutures are generally removed at seven to ten days, however this time may be extended depending on each individual case.
+Sutures are generally removed at seven to ten days, however, this time may be extended depending on your individual case.
 You will need to continue wearing your support bra day and night for one month following your surgery.
 You will find that it takes as long as six months for the breasts to fall into their new shape.

 You can return to work approximately two weeks after your surgery providing your occupation does not involve heavy lifting or excessive arm work.
 A gentle walking programme can be resumed as soon as you feel fit enough to do so.

-Breast Reduction can enhance your appearance and improve your self-confidence and self esteem.
+Breast Reduction can enhance your appearance and improve your self-confidence and self-esteem.
 Without the encumbrance of a large bosom, you can participate more actively in many more activities with comfort and confidence.
-Clothing will fit easier and look better, and the burden of back and neck pain and skin irritation will be gone.
+Clothing will fit easier and look better and the burden of back and neck pain and skin irritation will be gone.